cjdbarlow/bedside-notebook/disease/fluid/turp-syndrome.md

 	* Osmolality
 	With associated hyponatraemia.
 	* Circulating volume
-* CNS activity
+* CNS effect of substances

 ##Epidemiology and Risk Factors
 Prevalence:
 * Confusion, nausea, vomiting in ~2% of TURP patients

-Primary risk factor is rate and amount of irrigation fluid absoprtion:
+Primary risk factor is rate and amount of irrigation fluid absorption:
 * Volume absorbed is directly proportional to degree of hyponatraemia
 **~10mmol/L** fall **for each 1L of irrigation fluid absorbed**; though this will vary depending on lean body weight.
 * Factors influencing rate of absoprtion: